MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

 #### Task 2: Import and run the CD pipeline

-> [!NOTE]
-> In this task, you will import and run the CD pipeline named [eshoponweb-cd-webapp-code.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-cd-webapp-code.yml).
+> **Note**: In this task, you will import and run the CD pipeline named [eshoponweb-cd-webapp-code.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-cd-webapp-code.yml).

 1. On the **Pipelines** pane of the **eShopOnWeb** project, select the **New pipeline** button.